LiranLavie/weight-tracker-inftastructure-ci-cd/README.md

 ## Configuration

-1. Creating remote backend for Terraform state storage
+1. Creating remote backend for Terraform state storage.
 2. Adding two yaml pipelines:  inftastructure-ci and inftastructure-cd
 3. The the ci pipeline start **terraform init** and **terraform plan** for each workspace.
 Terraform plan will output plan files for each workspace **staging_plan_output** and **production_plan_output** . we can review the files before continuing to **Terraform apply**.
 To review the files: